yashar0x/XSS-Keylogger/README.md

 # Usage
 **Attacker:**

-Update the npm package manager globally to the latest version:
+Update the npm package manager globally to the latest versionand clear the npm cache, which can help resolve certain installation issues:

         # npm install -g npm@latest

-Clear the npm cache, which can help resolve certain installation issues:

         # npm cache clean --force

 Initialize a new npm package in the current directory, creating a package.json file: